Vegetable Garden Hints

 - Mulch – Use an organic mulch (like dry grass clippings) to cool the soil in summer, stabilize soil moisture, and control weeds.

-- Moisture – Consistent soil moisture is a must!
+- Irrigation – Consistent soil moisture is a must!

 - Carrot disorders